Kagan, Sotomayor: Viewing the Supreme Court as politically divided hurts its legitimacy

 Sotomayor, a 1976 Princeton grad, said "politicalization of the court” comes from politicians discussing how to interpret the Constitution.

-She said the Founding Father didn't always agree and wrote the Constitution "so people can decide."
+She said the Founding Fathers didn’t always agree and wrote the Constitution “so people can decide.”

 "These discussions have led to outcomes that people can predict," she said.
 "Politicians have now superimposed that style on the Court.
 That has hurt the Court and may continue to."